Siferiax/blog/content/posts/how-queries-support-my-logseq-workflow/The-transition-to-Logseq.md

 This first post I want to tell a little bit about myself and explore how I got to using Logseq.

-To kind of reiterate the [[about/me]] page, I'm Siferiax and I'm a female from the Netherlands.
+I'm Siferiax and I'm a female from the Netherlands.
 (I really don't vibe with the word woman, the same goes for the equivalent in my native language 😂)

 At my core I'm a data nerd.
 Which means whenever I can make a spreadsheet of something, I will.
 So naturally, I track(ed) a lot of data about myself as well.
 The place I track things, has changed a lot over the years.
 Google spreadsheets, Bullet Journaling, Goodnotes and various other apps, I've tried a lot.
 What I was looking for was an integrated system that could fill all my needs.